OffchainLabs/orbit-actions/scripts/foundry/arbos-upgrades/at-timestamp/README.md

 This would deploy the upgrade action.

-`ExecuteUpgrade.s.sol` script uses previously deployed upgrade action to execute the upgrade.
-It makes following assumptions - L2UpgradeExecutor is an arbowner, and there is an EOA which has executor rights on the L2UpgradeExecutor.
-Proceed with upgrade using the owner account (the one with executor rights on L2UpgradeExecutor):
+Next step is to execute the ArbOs upgrade action.
+Assumption is that child chain UpgradeExecutor is the arbowner, and there is an EOA which has executor rights on the child chain UpgradeExecutor.
+Upgrade can be executed using `cast` CLI command (part of Foundry installation), using the owner account (the one with executor rights on child chain UpgradeExecutor) to send the transaction:
 ```
-forge script --account $EOA_OWNER --rpc-url $RPC --broadcast ./ExecuteUpgrade.s.sol -vvv
+cast send --account L3_OWNER --rpc-url $CHILD_CHAIN_RPC $CHILD_CHAIN_EXECUTOR "execute(address,bytes)" $ACTION  $(cast sig "perform()")
 ```

 That's it, the ArbOS upgrade has been scheduled.
-You can make sure it has successfully executed by checking wasm module root:
+You can make sure it has successfully executed by checking:
 ```
 cast call --rpc-url $RPC 0x000000000000000000000000000000000000006b "getScheduledUpgrade()(uint64, uint64)"
 ```